dailybruin/the-stack/_posts/2022-01-12-public-transit.md

 Amidst declining public transit ridership, LA metro is expanding their rail system.
 An extension of the Metro Purple (D Line) is currently under construction to connect existing metro stations in Downtown Los Angeles and Koreatown to Westwood by 2027.

 According to Wasserman, the D line extension “can serve a large amount of riders, as there's a large density of both jobs and residents and housing around the stations.”
-The closest station to UCLA will be at Westwood Boulevard and WIlshire Boulevard.
+The closest station to UCLA will be at Westwood Boulevard and Wilshire Boulevard.

 Additionally, the D line is expected to run 24 hours a day, addressing concerns raised by some commuter students, like Vadez, about having reliable transportation home from campus at all hours. .